ARMmbed/mbed-os/features/filesystem/littlefs/README.md

-## Mbed wrapper for the little filesystem
+## Mbed OS API for the little filesystem

-This is the mbed wrapper for [littlefs](https://github.com/geky/littlefs), a little fail-safe filesystem designed for embedded systems.
+This is the Mbed OS API for littlefs, a little fail-safe filesystem designed for embedded systems.

 ```
    | | |     .---._____